 After removing the prostate from the surrounding vital tissues, the prostate is placed into a specimen bag, which is retrieved at the end of the procedure.
 Removal of the prostate is performed by extending one of the incisions to a large enough caliber through which the prostate can be removed intact.
 All incision sites are subsequently closed and our patient is soon awakened from anesthesia and safely transferred to the recovery room.

 Recovery from Robotic Surgery

 After recovery from the anesthesia, our patients are transferred to a private room.
-The hospital stay for our patients is typically one day and many of our patients are operated on as an outpatient (where they will go home in less than 24 hours).
+The hospital stay for our patients in Los Angeles is typically one day and many of our patients are operated on as an outpatient (where they will go home in less than 24 hours).
 Within the first day of a robotic surgery for prostate cancer, our patients are able to, and are requested to, start walking.
 They are started on an oral diet within the first day of their operation as well.
 The typical recovery from a robotic prostate surgery for prostate cancer performed by the surgeons at Prostate Cancer Institute of LA is excellent.
 The majority of our patients go back to work within one to two weeks from the time of their operation.